 |Post-incident report published||We’ve published a Post Incident Report for a specific issue that includes root cause information and next steps to ensure a similar issue doesn’t reoccur.|

-Service health lets you look at current health status and view the history of any service advisories and incidents in the past 30 days.
+Service health lets you look at current health status and view the history of any service advisories and incidents that have impacted your tenant in the past 30 days.
 To view the past health of all services, select View history on the Service health page.

 A list of all service health messages posted in the selected timeframe is displayed, as shown below: